rabiddonkey33/nematicscode/README.md

 Hello!
 If you are reading this you must have an interest in picking up my research.
-In short I have been initializing line defects in a channel.
+In short I have been initializing line defects in a channel and seeing what happens when I allow the system to evolve over time.
 My experiment involved modifying the defect spacing and activity levels, but of course whatever you do will probably be different.
 There are two components of this code: The simulation code you will run in HPCC and the analysis code you will run locally in Python (If you choose)

 # Simulation Code